OU receives $2 million to predict next pandemic

 NORMAN, Okla.
 (KFOR) – “The next pandemic isn’t a question of if, but when,” said OU Vice President for Research and Partnerships Tomás Díaz de la Rubia.
 Two separate groups of researchers just received a grant for $1 million each to help predict and prevent the next infectious disease pandemic.

 The National Science Foundation just handed out 20 grants to groups of researchers across the country.
-Oklahoma University is the only institution to have received two grants for the NSF’s Predictive Intelligence for Pandemic Prevention initiative.
+University of Oklahoma is the only institution to have received two grants for the NSF’s Predictive Intelligence for Pandemic Prevention initiative.

 As the saying goes, prevention is key.
 Therefore, developing a new way to gather, analyze and share data is critical to prevent a future pandemic.
 The delayed response to the COVID-19 pandemic has highlighted the great need for early detection methods, including both human health and animal health, to ensure pathogens affecting animals do not cross over to the human population.